 10. My favorite place.

-What can be no. 10?
-The cleanest place – Japan; The best museums? – London, UK; The best scuba diving? – Egypt; The best beaches – Goa, India or Thailand?
-I’m going to go for a slightly unusual one – The best place to see the world?
-If you’d like to experience a bit of everything listed above, but don’t have the time, money or energy to do the round the world thing, then why not go to New Zealand?
-There you can see glaciers and penguins in the morning and visit geysers and hot springs and have a mud bath in the afternoon, then choose the country’s food you’d like to sample in the evening!
-People are friendly and travel around towns is easy enough, though travel can be difficult for getting around the country, unless you have your own car (hitch-hiking is generally thought safe).
-It’s an interesting and pleasant place to visit and just seems to offer a little bit of everything.
+If you’d like to experience a bit of everything listed above, but don’t have the time, then why not go to New Zealand?
+You can see glaciers and penguins in the morning and visit geysers and hot springs and have a mud bath in the afternoon, then choose the country’s food you’d like to sample in the evening!
+People are friendly, and getting around the country is pretty easy as well.
+Having your own wheels is definitely advantageous.
+New Zealand just seems to offer a little bit of everything!